-NJ mom has been waiting for decades for missing son to come home
+NJ mom has been waiting 27 years for son to come home

-Her son Mark has been missing for the past 26 years.
+Her son Mark has been missing for the past 27 years.
+New Jersey 101.5 spoke to her last year about the ongoing search.

-Mark Himebaugh was 11 and a half when he vanished in 1991.
-Maureen Himebaugh, the keynote speaker for the event, said on that day she told her son she was dropping off a neighbor to pick up their car at a repair shop in Middle Township.
+Mark Himebaugh was 11 and a half when he vanished in late November of 1991.
+Maureen Himebaugh, said on that day she told her son she was dropping off a neighbor to pick up their car at a repair shop in Middle Township.
 But he didn't want to go along because a fire had broken out in town, and he wanted to watch what was happening nearby.

 When she returned from the errand, her son had vanished.